malte-b/musical_env_bike/documentation.md

 Maybe use a different synth

+Another interesting consideration for the future could be interactive sonification.
+Herman and Hunt [[??]](#reference-list) state that most sonification "fails to engage users in the same way as musical instruments" because they lack of physical interaction and naturalness.
+The usage of naturalness of sound of the real world already got our attention when thinking about an intuitive way of monitoring air pollution.
+But thinking of sonification with physical interaction possibilities would be a new level.
+For our sonification we map multiple dimensions of data to acoustic properties.
+Herman and Hunt recommend to include interactive controls and input devices to this mapping.
+For example the cyclist could choose the sound of most alarming data points to be a Geiger counter, smoke detector sound, or heavy breathing.
+Maybe the preferences even change when being in different locations of the city.
+We imagine that an interactive customization of the sonification would increase user satisfaction and usage and maybe consolidate personal associations with air pollution.

 ### 8.)
 Acknowledgements
 We would like to thank Kaffe Matthews and Henrik von Coler for their help and expertise they shared with us.
 Kaffe Matthews inspired and leaded us to the sonic bike topic.
 She provided data and new ideas in several meetings.